 Away from the concert venues, the new relaxed Kortrijk mood can be experienced in several cafes and restaurants.
 You feel it when you enter the restaurant De 7 Zonden at Leiestraat 22.
 Hidden inside an old government building, it’s a relaxed place with raw wood tables, old beer crates turned into bookcases and potted ferns.
 The inexpensive daily menu starts with a big tureen of homemade soup and a hunk of thick brown bread, just like your grandmother used to make.

 At the end of the day, students and locals settle into bars on intimate squares or along the waterfront.
 You might take a look inside deDingen at Budastraat 12 where the interior is decorated with a casual mix of assorted chairs, vintage lamps and vinyl records.
 They recently added a crowdfunded microbrewery in the back where they bottled their first Ruimtegist beers in early 2020.

-Kortrijk is now hoping to win the nomination for European Capital of Culture in 2030.
+The city is now hoping to win the nomination for European Capital of Culture in 2030.
 It could happen.
-They have come a long way since 1302.
+Kortrijk has come a long way since 1302.
 Quod vidimus et audivimus.

 This article was realised with the support of the Flemish Government.